redhat-sap/sap-workshops/sap-gitops/README.md

 oc get secret sap-argocd-cluster -o jsonpath='{.data.admin\.password}' | base64 -d
 ```

-You can also obtain the credentials from the OpenShift console and:
+You can also obtain the credentials from the OpenShift console:

 ![ArgoCD credentials](img/argocd_credentials.gif)